 The Commerce Department said Friday that new homes sold at a seasonally adjusted annual rate of 635,000 units.
 That's down from a sharply revised upward rate of 728,000 in June.
-So far this year, sales have risen 4.1%, a sign that buyers are beginning to respond to lower mortgage rates.
+So far this year, sales have risen just 4.1%.

-A big 50% jump in sales in the Northeast was offset by declines in the West, Midwest and South this month.
+A big 50% jump in sales in the Northeast was offset by declines in the West, Midwest and South.

 The median sales price fell to $312,800.
 That is down 4.5% from a year ago, but marks the highest level since April.

 Still, the housing market has shown promising signs since its slowdown last year.

 The revisions to the June figure marked the highest annual sales rate since 2007, suggesting that lower mortgage rates may have spurred some buyers.
 Meanwhile, sales of existing homes— which represent the bulk of the market — rebounded in July.
 They increased 2.5% after 16 consecutive months of decline.